Enhanced up-conversion of entangled photons and quantum interference under localized field in nanostructures

-Having discussed in fairly simple model so far, it is quite important for practical applications to take into account individual circumstances of particular systems, e.g., dephasing in the whole system and vibration levels in the molecule and so on.
-Actually few-photon responses have recently appeared not only in quantum physics but also in photochemistry, e.g., two-photon photopolymerlization in SU-8 molecules embedded on Au nanostructure~\cite{2photon}.
-Thus presenting a intuitive guideline for efficient nonlinear responses can contribute also to further promoting more elaborate studies in various fields, and development in future photo-science.
+Our fairly simple model enabled us to discuss about complicated four-body (two photons, cavity and molecule) interaction and enriched our understanding about underlying physics and its dependence on key parameters in cavity-molecule coupled system.
+However, of course, it is quite important for practical applications to take into account individual circumstances of particular systems.
+Then, we evaluated the cavity-molecule couplings for a specific gold nanostructure as the antenna system, and showed that our findings can be verified in realistic nanostructures~\cite{supple}.
+In the demonstration for the large couplings $g_{1a,f}$ within the linear response, we also have taken into account quenching effects of the molecules due to the excitation energy transfer from the molecule to the antenna~\cite{quenching1, quenching2}.
+Few-photon responses have recently appeared not only in quantum physics but also in photochemistry, e.g., two-photon photopolymerization in SU-8 molecules embedded on Au nanostructure~\cite{2photon}.
+Thus presenting an intuitive guideline for efficient nonlinear responses can contribute also to further promoting more elaborate studies in various fields, and development in future photo-science.

+We thank Dr. Y. Mizumoto for helpful discussion on numerical calculation in supplementary material.
 This work was partially supported by Grant-in-Aid for Scientific Research (KAKENHI) No.~19049014 on Priority Area ``Strong Photons-Molecules Coupling Fields 470'', a Grant-in-Aid for Challenging Exploratory Research No.~23654105, and a Grant-in-Aid for Young Scientists (B) No.~24760046 from MEXT, Japan.